hashgraph/stablecoin-studio/contracts/README.md

     HEDERA_NON_OPERATOR_ED25519=true
 ```
 ### Operating accounts
-All tests will use the two above mentionned accounts.
+All tests will use the two above -mentioned accounts.
 - `Operator Account`: This is the account that will deploy the stable coin used for testing.
 It will have full rights.
 - `Non Operator Account`: This is the account that will NOT deploy the stable coin used for testing.
-It will have no rights to the stbale coin unless explicitly granted during the test.
+It will have no rights to the stable coin unless explicitly granted during the test.

 You can change which account is the *operator* and the *non-operator* account by changing the **clientId** value at :
 scripts -> utils.ts -> const clientId

-### Predeployed Factory & HederaERC20 contracts
+### Pre-deployed Factory & HederaERC20 contracts
 Tests use a factory and an HederaERC20 contract to create the stable coins.
 - If you want to deploy a new Factory and HederaERC20 every time : scripts -> deploy.ts -> hederaERC20Address = "" / factoryProxyAddress = "" / factoryProxyAdminAddress = "" / factoryAddress = ""
-- If you want to re-use a Factory and HederaERC20 : Set the Hedera contracts Id in scripts -> deploy.ts -> hederaERC20Address /factoryProxyAddress / factoryProxyAdminAddress / factoryAddress
+- If you want to re-use a Factory and HederaERC20 : Set the Hedera ContractIds in scripts -> deploy.ts -> hederaERC20Address /factoryProxyAddress / factoryProxyAdminAddress / factoryAddress

 > If you set the factory contracts addresses as described above, the tests included in the "StableCoinFactory.ts" file might not work because they will try to upgrade the factory implementation and the accounts used for that (those defined in the "hardhat.config.ts") might not have the right to do it.

 ## Run